 Pour une PME de <300 utilisateurs avec Microsoft 365 Business Premium :

-Defender for Business is already paid for in your license (~20€/user/month for all Business Premium).
-Marginal cost = 0€.
+Defender for Business is already included in your license (currently around €20 per user per month for all Business Premium plans).
+The marginal cost of EDR is €0.

-Comparison of annual cost per user:
+Comparison of annual cost per user (EDR only, excluding M365 license):

 - Defender for Business (included): €0 additional charge